nickrnathan4/msg-filservice/README.md

 ###Read
 * **GET "files":** returns a vector of maps containing all files stored in the database
-* **GET "files/filename="example.txt":** takes a url parameter  "filename", returns a vector of maps containing all files stored in the database with the specified file name
+* **GET "files?filename="example.txt":** takes a url parameter  "filename", returns a vector of maps containing all files stored in the database with the specified file name

 * **GET "files/:id":**